MICHIGAN COINS FOR

 ||||||

-Michigan 3 wooden nickels from the 2016 Fairy Tale Festival at the
+wooden nickels from the 2016 Fairy Tale Festival at the Edsel & Eleanor

-Ford was Henry Ford’s only child, the namesake of the car, and the president of
+Ford’s only child, the namesake of the car, and the president of the Ford

-home in Michigan is open for tours and hosts various events for the local
+Michigan is open for tours and hosts various events for the local community,

 |||||||